intarchboard/draft-for-the-users/draft-iab-for-the-users.md

 While such less-direct interactions between people and the Internet may be harder to evaluate, such people are nonetheless included in this document's concept of end user.

-# Why End Users Should Be Prioritised {#why}
+# Why The IETF Should Prioritise End Users {#why}

-The IETF has been focused on user needs since {{?RFC0001}}, which stated that "One of our goals must be to stimulate the immediate and easy use by a wide class of users."
+The IETF has focused on user needs since {{?RFC0001}}, which stated that "One of our goals must be to stimulate the immediate and easy use by a wide class of users."

 And, while we specialise in technical matters, the IETF is not neutral about the purpose of its work in developing the Internet; in "A Mission Statement for the IETF" {{?RFC3935}}, the definitions include: